SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Utility documentation.md

 it can be a number, or it can be a text.

 ## tags
-a MetaData value that holds all tags inside the document
+A MetaData value that holds all tags inside the document

 ## aliases
 A MetaData value that holds all text values that can refer/link to the document